Franklin Township Community School Corporation

 Franklin Township Community School Corporation (FTCSC) is a public school district in Franklin Township, Marion County, Indiana, United States.
-It is responsible for seven elementary schools, two intermediate schools, one junior high, and one high school.
+It is responsible for seven elementary schools, two intermediate schools, one junior high school, and one high school.
+There is also one early learning center.
 The school district's 2022 enrollment was 11,139 students.
 Adding to its total, the district built one more elementary school, and a freshman academy addition, which opened in 2009, at the high school to keep up with continued growth.

 Demographics

 According to the Indiana Department of Education, the district's enrollment population is 82.1% White, 6% Black, 4.9% Multiracial, 4% Hispanic, 2.8% Asian, and 0.3% Native American.
 The district's gender ratio is 49.2% females to 50.8% males.